 The series investigates land displacement, violence and alleged corruption in connection with a series of pipelines under construction in a 55-mile corridor that lines the U.S. border southeast of Juárez, Chihuahua and El Paso, Texas.
 The flight of displaced citizens from the region has spawned mass asylum applications by Mexicans who are currently hunkered down in Texas pending their application reviews.

-Previously he was at NPR member stations WUNC, Chapel Hill, North Carolina and WBUR, Boston.
-During that time he filed for NPR from Haiti and Mongolia.
-Prior to working at WBUR, Matalon was a television reporter in Boston and before that at CBC Television where he reported from Canada, the U.S., Brazil and Cuba.
-Matalon is a contributor to National Geographic's online news service, where he has filed from Panama, Mongolia and the Outer Banks of North Carolina.
-His articles and photographs have appeared in the Boston Globe, the San Diego Union-Tribune, La Recherche (Paris) and The World Today (London) a publication of the international affairs organization Chatham House.
-He has produced several television documentaries, among them Brazil: Amazon War, Sudan: Freedom for Sale and Guantanamo.
+Previously Matalon was at NPR member stations WUNC, Chapel Hill, North Carolina and WBUR, Boston.
+During that time he filed from Haiti and Mongolia.
+Prior to working at WBUR, Matalon was a television reporter at New England Cable News in Boston and at CBC Television, Toronto where he reported from Canada, the U.S., Brazil and Cuba.
+He has filed from Panama, Mongolia and the Outer Banks of North Carolina for National Geographic's online news service.
+His articles and photographs have appeared in the Boston Globe, the San Diego Union-Tribune, La Recherche, Paris and The World Today, London, a publication of the international affairs organization Chatham House.
+He has produced three television documentaries; "Brazil: Amazon War," "Sudan: Freedom for Sale" and "Guantanamo."

-Follow him on Twitter: @matalon.
+Follow him on Twitter: @matalon